Should You Take the Plea Deal? How to Decide

 5. "What happens AFTER I take the plea?"

-The collateral consequences of a guilty plea can be worse than the sentence itself.
+The collateral consequences of a guilty plea — the hidden punishments beyond your sentence, like job loss, deportation, custody battles, and losing your right to vote — can be worse than the sentence itself.
 A felony conviction can affect employment, housing, voting rights, gun ownership, professional licenses, immigration status, child custody, and financial aid.

 Ask your attorney: